Eadgyth/Programming-Editor/README.md

    <li>A basic file explorer for projects</i>
    <li>An "exchange editor" (the panel at the right in the image below) to edit text in a
    separate view and to facilitate the exchange of text within a file or between files</li>
-   <li>A basic syntax highlighting for java, perl, html and javascript and a basic
+   <li>A basic syntax highlighting for java, perl, html, javascript and CSS.</li>
-   auto-indentation</li>
+   <li>A basic auto-indentation</li>
    <li>The setting of projects without creating any extra data files outside the program's
    own folder (a properties file may optionally be saved in a project's folder though).
-Projects can be retrieved after newly starting the program and a number of projects can be defined and set active during the program's runtime.
+Projects are retrieved after newly starting the program and a number of projects can be defined and set active during the program's runtime.
 A project is assigned to the program when a file of that project is opened (or newly saved) and is in the selected tab.
 This file may be any file (that is not necessarily a main source file) that is found in the working directory